HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 #### Outgoing Rich Text processor

-This processes how the saved data in a Rich Text field is shown when returned as a response to a GET request.
-This processor bases on the value `richTextAs` query parameter to know which outgoing Rich Text processor to use.
+This processes how the saved data in a `richtext` field is shown when returned as a response to a GET request.
+This processor uses the value of the `richTextAs` query parameter to know which outgoing Rich Text processor to use.

 ##### Built-in outgoing Rich Text processors

 There are four built-in outgoing Rich Text processors:

-1. `mime`
+- `mime`
-2. `plain`
+- `plain`
-3. `markdown`
+- `markdown`
-4. `html`
+- `html`

 ##### Creating your own outgoing Rich Text processor